 1938 Corduroy

-Flannel: Brushed cotton made flannel an excellent fabric for winter sleepwear, young children’s clothes, and blankets.
-Plaids, checks, stripes, and solids were popular in flannel.
-Flat flannel in solid colors was also used in men’s and women’s suiting.
+Cotton Flannel: Brushed cotton flannel an excellent fabric for winter sleepwear, young children’s clothes, and blankets.
+Plaids, checks, stripes, and solids were popular in soft cotton flannel.

 Tweed: The tweed weave was an especially popular wool or wool blend winter material used in suiting, outerwear, and sportswear.
 It was woven into textures such as chevron, checks, dotted “snowflakes,” and waffle squares.
 It could also be printed on, although the designs were small and muddled in appearance.